Applications eligible for public speaking

 - matters covered by other legislation

-- The applicant or agent will then be invited to join the meeting online and have the same amount of time to present his/her response.
-The chair of the committee may allow members of the committee to ask you and/or the applicant for clarification.
+- The applicant or agent will then have the same amount of time to present his/her response.
+The chair of the committee may allow members of the committee to ask for clarification.

 Please note that plans relating to all items considered at the committee are available to view within the agenda and against the relevant application reference on the website.
-There will be no plans shown online in the virtual meeting.
+There will be no plans shown on our webcast portal.